Conceiva/MezzmoKodiPlugin/README.txt

 v1.0.7.3

--  Detects file name extenstion changes associated with container changes.
+-  Detects file name extension changes associated with container changes.
 Useful when converting between file types but codecs and duration do not change.
--  Adds Kodi logfile message when a changed file is detected
+-  Adds Kodi logfile message when a changed file is detected to help with tracking down database issues and duplicate files.

 v1.0.7.2